The Mediterranean diet for weight loss

 That’s helpful for losing weight because eating ultra-processed foods can easily rack up the calories, sugar, and unhealthy fat and leave you short of quality nutrients.[18]

-So making swaps like:
+So, making swaps like:

-• home-cooked meals instead of ready meals
+- home-cooked meals instead of ready-made meals

-• water instead of soda
+- water instead of soda

-• nuts instead of chips
+- nuts instead of chips

-• fresh fish instead of processed meat
+- fresh fish instead of processed meat

 will for sure give your weight loss and health improvement goals a leg up.